SloughJE/aerial_straps_classifier/README.md

-# Running the Pipelines
+# Aerial Straps Pose Classifier

+Aerial straps, an entrancing and demanding discipline of aerial arts, involves performers executing a variety of acrobatic maneuvers while suspended from a pair of straps.
+The subtleties of each pose and transition, combined with the rapid motion, make automated pose detection a challenging endeavor.

+This project introduces an intelligent solution that harnesses the power of machine learning to accurately classify various aerial straps poses from photos and videos.
+With the rapid advancements in computer vision, we've engineered a comprehensive pipeline to process, label, and train models that can recognize and categorize key poses used in aerial straps routines.

+## Project Highlights:

+- **Data Processing**: Process and prepare media, including videos and photos, to create a streamlined dataset.
+- **Data Labeling**: Distinguish between intricate poses like the 'meathook', 'nutcracker', and 'l-hang', among others.
+- **Feature Extraction**: Extract critical pose landmarks and angles to capture the intricacies of each pose.
+- **Model Training**: Train robust machine learning models, evaluate their performance, and refine them for real-world applications.

+# Project Details

-## Video Processing and Labeling
+## 1. Media Processing

-### Overview

-This code provides functionalities to reduce the quality of videos for quicker labeling and to label frames of videos.
-The functionalities include:

-### 1. **Reduce Video Quality**
+### 1.1 Video Processing
-Reduces the quality of videos in a given directory to speed up labeling, specifically it reduces the lag from the time a key is pressed until the video skips to the next frame.
+To streamline the labeling process, the pipeline provides functionalities to reduce the size of the videos.
+This ensures quicker loading and processing during the labeling stage.
+Additionally, the script can produce mirrored versions of the videos which can be particularly beneficial in scenarios where data augmentation is required.
 Already processed videos will be skipped.
 Videos are named the same as the originals but are placed in this different directory to distinguish them.

 - **Reduction Factor**: An integer that specifies the factor by which the dimensions of the videos will be reduced.
 For example, a reduction factor of 4 would reduce both the width and height of the video to 1/4th of their original size.

+## 1.2 Photo Processing
+Similar to videos, the pipeline also offers a tool for preparing photos for labeling.
+This involves creating mirrored versions of the images.
+Mirroring photos can be useful for expanding the dataset and ensuring model robustness.

+## 2. Labeling

+### 2.1 Video Labeling
+In this process, each frame of a video is assigned a corresponding label.

+#### Steps:
+1. **Displaying the Video Frame**:
+   - The video frame will be displayed for inspection based on the `skip_seconds` value (in this case, every second).
+   - This assists users in deciding the most appropriate label for the current frame.

+2. **Key Press Mapping**:
+   - Based on the `params.yaml`, we have the following labels and their associated keys:
+     - `m`: **meathook**
+     - `n`: **nutcracker**
+     - `l`: **l-hang**
+     - `o`: **other pose or transition**
+     - `r`: **reverse meathook**
+     - `b`: **back lever**
+     - `f`: **front lever**
+   - The user is prompted to press the respective key to label the frame.
+Pressing an unassociated key will result in a reminder of the valid key mappings.

+3. **Progress Saving**:
+   - The labeled data is saved in CSV format.
+   - Each row contains the frame number, filename (with "video_" as prefix), and the assigned label.

-### 2. **Video Frame Labeling**
+### **Video Frame Labeling Method Summary**:
-The `label_frames` and `run_labeling` functions are responsible for allowing the user to label frames of videos.
-Here's how it operates:

-- **Labels Mapping**: The labels that can be applied to frames are configured in the `params.yaml` file.
-This mapping connects a keypress to a specific label.
-For example, pressing 'm' will label a frame as 'meathook.'
-- **Skip Frames**: A configurable number of frames to skip between labeled frames.
-The same label is applied to skipped frames, which allows labeling of video segments rather than individual frames.
-- **Input Video Directory**: The directory containing the videos that need to be labeled.
-This could be the original videos or the reduced-quality videos.
-- **Output Directory**: The directory where the labeled data will be saved.
-A separate CSV file is output for each video file, named the same as the video.
-For example, if the video is named "example.mov", the CSV file will be named "example.csv".

-**Summary**:
-The `label_frames` function allows the user to manually label frames from a specified video file.
+The `label_videos` method allows the user to manually label frames from specified videos within a directory.
 The user is presented with a frame every `skip_seconds` (calculated by number of seconds to skip and frame rate of video) and assigns a label to it.
 This label is then applied to all frames from the previously labeled frame up to and including the current frame.
 At the end of the video, the user labels the final frame, and this label is applied to all remaining frames.
 This table respresents the approach.

 **Table**: